YangLabHKUST/stGP/README.md

 You may also use the notebooks and codes in this repository to reproducing the figures in the manuscript.

-The full benchmarking codes and results are released at a separate repository: <https://github.com/Jamesyu420/stop-reproduce>.
+The full benchmarking codes and results are released at a separate repository: <https://github.com/Jamesyu420/stgp-reproduce>.

 ## Data Availability

-The aging mouse brain MERFISH dataset4 can be accessed from Zenodo at (<https://doi.org/10.5281/zenodo.13883177>).
-The aging human brain DLPFC MERFISH dataset5 can be obtained from (<https://publications.wenglab.org/SomaMut/>).
-The mouse kidney injury and repair Xenium dataset7 is available from (<https://doi.org/10.6084/m9.figshare.28761695.v1>).
+The aging mouse brain MERFISH dataset can be accessed from Zenodo at (<https://doi.org/10.5281/zenodo.13883177>).
+The aging human brain DLPFC MERFISH dataset can be obtained from (<https://publications.wenglab.org/SomaMut/>).
+The mouse kidney injury and repair Xenium dataset is available from (<https://doi.org/10.6084/m9.figshare.28761695.v1>).

 ## Reference